Bachelor of Arts in Italian Studies

 - To prepare students for successful careers in administrative, professional or business positions in Italy or for graduate training in the U.S. or Italy.

-The Bachelor of Arts in Italian Studies requires successful completion of 120 credits made up of a 40-credit General Education requirement, a 36-credit major and 44 credits of free electives.
-Students must achieve a cumulative grade point average of no less than 2.00 on a 4.00 scale and earn at least a C grade (2.00) in every core course in the major (24 credits).
+The Bachelor of Arts in Italian Studies requires successful completion of 120 credits made up of a 41-credit General Education requirement, a 36-credit major and 43 credits of free electives.
+Students must achieve a cumulative grade point average of no less than 2.00 on a 4.00 scale with no grades of D and no more than one grade of C- in core courses required for the major (24 credits).

 Requirements for the Degree